-Bethel Seminary's self-directed doctor of ministry program is nationally recognized, setting new standards in post-graduate theological education.
+Bethel Seminary's self-directed Doctor of Ministry program is nationally recognized, setting new standards in post-graduate theological education.
 It is dedicated to producing transformed, godly leaders ready for 21st century ministry and is convenient, relevant, progressive, focused, and empathetic.
 In the self-directed program, students are free to choose between Church Leadership or Congregation and Family Care, as well as pursue a more specific concentration within the track.
-Courses are offered in the summer and winter on the St. Paul campus, occasionally on the San Diego and Seminary of the East campuses, and also utilize online technology.
+Courses are offered in the summer and winter on the St. Paul campus, and occasionally on the San Diego campus.
+They also utilize online technology.

-Doctor of Ministry in Church Leadership-
+Doctor of Ministry in Church

-The Doctor of Ministry in Church Leadership program is designed for pastors and ministry staff of churches as well as for those carrying leadership responsibilities in other Christian organizations.
+Leadership - The Doctor of Ministry in Church Leadership program is designed for pastors and ministry staff of churches as well as for those carrying leadership responsibilities in other Christian organizations.

 Doctor of Ministry in Congregation and Family Care - The Doctor of Ministry in Congregation and Family Care program is designed for pastors and ministry staff of churches as well as for those carrying specific responsibilities in the areas of pastoral care and spiritual formation.
+Doctor of Ministry in Biblical and Theological Engagement - The Doctor of Ministry in Biblical and Theological Engagement program is designed for pastors and ministry staff of churches as well as for those with other responsibilities in Christian organizations that focus on critical aspects of ministry practice from a place of thoughful biblical and theological engagement.